 During the site tour, we learned that ancient Umm el-Jimal developed over three distinct periods.
 In the first period, from the mid-1st century BCE to the 3rd century CE, it was as a Nabataean-early-Roman community situated along a caravan trading route.
 In the 4th–5th centuries CE, it became a Roman military station with additional buildings that fortified the empire’s frontier.
 From the 5th to 8th centuries, Umm el-Jimal slowly developed into a prosperous Byzantine-Umayyad farming and trading town.
 The site was abruptly abandoned when an earthquake destroyed the infrastructure in 749 CE.
 For the next thousand years, only occasional nomadic communities inhabited the ruins.

 The ruins were largely undisturbed, which was ideal for archaeological exploration.
-Despite the 8th-century earthquake and the subsequent centuries of erosion, there are many multistoried structures still extant.
+Despite the 8th-century earthquake and the subsequent centuries of erosion, there were many multistoried structures still extant.
 Umm el-Jimal architecture relied almost entirely on stone for its construction.
 We saw a stone external staircase built into a stone wall (Fig. 3).
-There are also full-size solid stone doors built to rest on stone hinges.
-One such door is still in place in its doorframe.
+There were also full-size solid stone doors built to rest on stone hinges.
+One such door was still in place in its doorframe.
 I was astonished that even I could open a multi-ton stone door by myself!
-In addition, there is evidence of cisterns and developed water irrigation systems that allowed the community to farm and live in tight-knit neighborhood enclaves.
+In addition, there was evidence of cisterns and developed water irrigation systems that allowed the community to farm and live in tight-knit neighborhood enclaves.

 The Umm el-Jimal Cross